M3RG-IITD/llamat/README.md

 ### Instructions to run structured information extraction evaluations:

+the inference and evaluation code for our MatSIE tasks determine how to split the output based on the checkpoint name, hence when running for LLaMat-2 model variants (LLaMat-2 and LLaMat-2-chat), keep the name "llamat2" as a substring in the checkpoint name, and similarly keep "llamat3" as a substring for LLaMat-3 variants (LLaMat-3-chat or LLaMat-3).

 #### Generating the output pickle file:

         python3 {doping, mof1, mof2, discomat}_run.py <CUDA_GPU_NUMBER> <MODEL_PATH> <SAVE_NAME_PREFIX>